Resonium A (Sodium Polystyrene Sulfonate)

 Seek immediate medical attention if you experience:

-- swelling of face, lips, mouth or throat causing difficulty swallowing or breathing
+- Swelling of the face, lips, mouth, or throat

 Important Warnings